 When teaching swimming lessons to beginners, a swimming teacher must follow some essential steps.
-These steps outline the best way to teach swimming and can almost guarantee progress and success.
+These steps outline the best way to teach swimming and can almost guarantee progress and success. call out

 Swimming lessons should always be taught by a qualified swimming instructor, so get yourself qualified if you’re not already.